 Pensions - The District has not established a pension plan as the District does not have employees.
 The Internal Revenue Service has determined that Directors are considered to be "employees" for federal payroll tax purposes.

-Cash and Cash Equivalents - Cash and cash equivalents includes cash on deposit as well as investments with maturities of three months or less.
+Cash and Cash Equivalents - Includes cash on deposit as well as investments with maturities of three months or less.
 The investments, consisting of obligations in the State Treasurer's Investment Pool, are recorded at amortized cost.